 All shaders in TouchDesigner are GLSL shaders.

-The most commonly used shader is in the Phong MAT which contains numerous lighting and surface rendering options.
-The Phong MAT can output the specific GLSL shader code that represents the features being used in the material.
+The most commonly-used materials are the Phong MAT or PBR MAT which contain numerous lighting and surface rendering options.
+The Phong MAT and PBR MAT can output the specific GLSL shader code that represents the features being used in the material, which is a good starting point for writing your own shaders or adapting other shaders.

-A GLSL TOP uses the GLSL shders for generating images.
+A GLSL TOP uses a GLSL shader for generating 2D images.

 See also Write a GLSL Material.